YuuyaGitHub/YuuyaGitHub/README.md

-# Welcome to Yuuya's GitHub👋
+# 👋Welcome to Yuuya's GitHub👋
 <p align="center">
 <img src="YuuyaGitHubLogo.png" alt="Yuuya GitHub Logo" title="Welcome to Yuuya's GitHub!"/>
 </p>
 <sup><sub><sup>The logo above is intentionally grey so that it is easy to see in both light and dark modes.</sub></sup></sub>

-# About Me
+# 👨About Me
 My name is Yuuya and I'm a Japanese person who loves PCs, games, etc.
 <br>We distribute various things on this GitHub.

 If I were to introduce myself any further here, this would become a place for me to introduce myself, so I can't introduce myself any further here.
 <br>For a more detailed introduction, please see [Yuuya's Home Page](#my-links).

-# Favorite programming language
+# ✏️Favorite programming language
 _Below are my favorite programming languages, not the ones I'm good at._
 * ⛏️ C#
 * 🧱 C++